 How existing in use and proposed interim solution(s) may be adopted and/or coexist, and evolve for transition to a future integrated registry envisioned at the Workshop.

 Finalization of criteria requirements

 Development of analysis leading to a recommendation of an interim solution or set of solutions.

-The purpose of this first report is to:

-Document already in use routing methods based on existing industry data in the LERG and NPAC supplemented with the bilateral exchange of information to map LERG and/or NPAC identifiers to specific IP connection information.

-Detail a simple registry approach that provides the ability to exchange routing information on a per-TN basis without aggregation via NANP data structures.
-This approach also requires some bilateral exchange of specific IP connection information.

-Discuss methods for interworking between service providers that choose differing approaches.

-An appendix also provides information on other proposals reviewed by the Task Force.